emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 * The server responds 5.03 Service Unavailable with a Max-Age option to indicate when it is likely to be available again.

-  This can indicate that the server supports Request-Tag, but still is not prepared to handle concurrent requests.
+  This can indicate that the server is not prepared to handle concurrent requests.
   The client should wait for as long as the response is valid, and then retry the operation, which may not need to carry a Request-Tag option by then any more.

   In this, the proxy can indicate the anticipated delay by sending a 5.03 Service Unavailable response itself.

-Note that a correctly implemented Request-Tag unaware proxy in the same situation would need to make a choice to either send a 5.03 with Max-Age by itself (holding off the second operation), or to commence the second operation and reject any further requests on the first operation with 4.08 Request Entity Incompelte errors by itself without forwarding them.
+Note that a correctly implemented proxy that does not know how to use Request-Tag in requests in the same situation would need to make a choice to either send a 5.03 with Max-Age by itself (holding off the second operation), or to commence the second operation and reject any further requests on the first operation with 4.08 Request Entity Incompelte errors by itself without forwarding them.